Winter-4/Daniel_BlueStampPortfolio/index.md

 <!---
 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**
+-->
 ![Headstone Image](logo.svg)

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4He3Q5KjJpA?si=w6uD7RK8z6YsOl8N" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE --->
+For my third milestone, I attached the top frame to the body of the robot, added a switch to the body, fixed the power disrepencies in the wheels, and started the concept for my glove.
+My bigget challenge at BSE was resolving an issue regarding an inconsistency in power: by focusing on specific areas that could be problematic, I removed the possibility for error in the motor and energy by changing the battery and constantly checking the voltage.
+Another issue was pairng to Arduinos together via HC-05 bluetooth modules, and we fixed that by troubleshooting very rigorously.
+Key topics I have learned in this process include soldering, isolating issues in an engineering process, and how voltage and current function using Ohm's Law.
+I hope to learn how to analyze code and interpret it into hardware-based actions.